webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 === Prepare to replace app2 ===

-Since we are going to delete ''app2'' here, we can remove it from our salt master and boot a new one.
+Let’s remove app2 from the salt master

   salt-key -y -d app2

-The VM ''app2'' still has its public IP address, we only removed it from salt so we can use that name again.
+The current ''app2'' VM still has its public IP address, we didn’t delete it, we only did remove it from salt.
+Benefit here is that we will refer to our new VM as ''app2'' without conflicts.

 Let’s not delete the VM right away.
 Unless, of course, the VM in question has "flapping" services (i.e. on-off) and breaks the live site.